Exercise and Joint Pain

 Pain Isn’t Necessary

-The primary reason arthritis sufferers are loath to exercise is because they are terrified of the pain and rightly so.
+The primary reason joint pain sufferers are loath to exercise is because they are terrified of the pain and rightly so.
 The key here is to find exercises that don’t cause you pain worse than what you experience regularly.
 This is why I recommend consulting with your physician and physical therapist to create a workout regimen that strengthens muscles without causing you to sit in a hot bath for an hour every night.

 You will experience some soreness after a workout, but if you experience pain that lasts beyond an hour or two you probably need to switch to less stressful exercises.